linode/docs/docs/security/self-hosted-password-management-with-bitwarden-rs/index.md

 WantedBy=multi-user.target
 {{< /file >}}

-   This schedules the backup to occur at 4:00 in the time zone set for your linode.
+   This schedules the backup to occur at 4:00 in the time zone set for your Linode.
 You may alter this time to trigger at your desired time of day.

    {{< note >}}
 The `Persistent=true` line instructs systemd to fire the timer if the timer was unable to trigger at its previous target time, such as if the system was being rebooted.